A World-First in Neonatal Care: Japan Approves Prolacta Bioscience's 100% Human Milk-Based Fortifiers as a Prescription Drug for Vulnerable Infants

 Japan is recognized as a global leader in neonatal care, with among the highest preterm survival rates and lowest rates of necrotizing enterocolitis (NEC),1,2 a life-threatening intestinal disease primarily affecting premature infants.
 By granting pharmaceutical approval to PreemieFort, Japan is affirming that Prolacta's human milk-based fortifiers, free from cow milk, are not simply a nutritional choice but an Rx medicine in the NICU.

-Japan's approval includes three Prolacta products — PreemieFort Enteral Solution 6, PreemieFort Enteral Solution 8 (Prolact+6 and Prolact+8 human milk-based fortifiers in the U.S. and Canada), and PreemieFort Enteral Solution CF (Prolact CR human milk caloric fortifier in the U.S. and Canada) — which provide concentrated nutrition to support growth by delivering essential calories and nutrients, while retaining the highest level of human milk bioactivity.
+Japan's approval includes three Prolacta products — PreemieFort Enteral Solution 6, PreemieFort Enteral Solution 8 (Humavant+6 and Humavant+8 human milk-based fortifiers outside the U.S., Canada, and Japan), and PreemieFort Enteral Solution CF (Humavant CR human milk caloric fortifier outside the U.S., Canada, and Japan) — which provide concentrated nutrition to support growth by delivering essential calories and nutrients, while retaining the highest level of human milk bioactivity.

 The approval demonstrates clinical confidence in the benefits and safety of PreemieFort human milk-based fortifiers across a wider range of vulnerable infants with complex nutritional needs.